Vanishing Tribes Photo Tour - full itinerary

 Day 2:

-Delhi — Itanagar
+Kolkata — Itanagar

 After lunch, we pay a visit to a Buddhist Gompa, a serene and spiritually significant monastery that stands as a testament to the rich Buddhist heritage of the region.
 We admire the intricate architecture, colourful murals and sacred relics that make this place a peaceful retreat for meditation and reflection.